WajdiBelgacm/cover-notill-climate/README.md

 ## Data availability

 The final cleaned dataset is not currently included in this repository.
-It may be made available upon reasonable request, subject to coauthor approval.
+It may be made available upon reasonable request.

 Large raw climate files, NetCDF files, GeoTIFF files, and intermediate processing files are not uploaded to GitHub.
 Users should download the raw data from the original public sources and run the scripts in order.